thebjorn/pydeps/README.rst

 Version history
 ---------------
+**Version 3.0.6** Un-deprecate ``--show-cycles`` — the flag now reduces the graph to just the nodes that participate in an import cycle and the edges between them.
+Thanks to hartwork_ for the test case and feedback in #197.

 **Version 3.0.5** Thanks to Czaki_ for #242 which makes ``--exclude`` skip modules at import time, speeding up runs and avoiding ``RecursionError`` on problematic excluded modules.